-The Museum Director controls the day to day operations of the Museum with staff, both full and part time as well as 200 active volunteers.
+The Museum Director controls the day-to-day operations of the Museum with staff, both full and part time as well as 200 active volunteers.
 Planning and organisation of the Museum operations is discussed with the staff at regular meetings held at least monthly throughout the year, which are usually attended by a board member.
-The Museum management strategy group meets on a monthly basis to discuss the development of income streams.
+The Museum management strategy group meets monthly to discuss the development of income streams.
 Staff are encouraged to undergo training either by attending courses being run at the Museum or delivered externally for the purposes of Continued Professional Development (CPD).